colin-stubbs/f5-bigip-security-headers/README.md

 # f5-bigip-security-headers

-Example F5 BIG-IP iRule to insert security headers that F5 BIG-IP webUI/TMSH does not currently have options for.
+Example F5 BIG-IP iRules to insert/manage security header reponses that F5 BIG-IP webUI/TMSH does not currently have options for.

 NOTE: You should use the available HSTS options in the LTM HTTP profile to insert HSTS headers.